 Multifamily

 Multifamily operators manage a high volume of recurring services, unit turns, and capital improvements, all of which depend on consistent, compliant vendor engagement.
 Standardized bidding and automated compliance workflows help teams reduce delays, control costs, and keep projects moving across large portfolios.
-Many operators are already seeing the impact: Berger Communities, for example, has significantly streamlined operations by centralizing vendor processes and tightening compliance, creating more predictable outcomes across its properties.
+Many operators are already seeing the impact: Berger Communities, for example, has significantly streamlined operations by centralizing vendor processes and strengthening compliance, resulting in more predictable outcomes across its properties.

 Student Housing